CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 # What are translation tables and how to write them?

-A translation table is a normal PostgreSQL table defining the structure of the target table (one row per target attribute), how to validate source values to be translated and how to translate them into the target attributes.
+A translation table is a normal PostgreSQL table defining the structure of the target table (one row per target attribute), how to validate source values to be translated, and how to translate source values into target attributes.
 It also provides a way to document the validation and translation rules and to flag rules that are not yet in synch with their description (in the case where rules are written as a second step or by different people).

 The translation table implements two very different steps:

 1. **Validation -** The source values are first validated by a set of validation rules separated by a semicolon.
 Each validation rule defines an error code that is returned if the rule is not fulfilled.
 The next step (translation) happens only if all the validation rules pass.
-A boolean flag (TRUE or FALSE) can make a failing validation rule to stop the engine.
-This flag is set to false by default so that the engine report errors without stopping.
+A boolean flag (TRUE or FALSE) can make a failing validation rule stop the engine.
+This flag is set to false by default, allowing the engine to report errors without stopping.

 2. **Translation -** The source values are translated to the target values by the (unique) translation rule.

-Translation tables have one row par target attribute and they must contain these six columns:
+Translation tables have one row per target attribute and they must contain these six columns:

  1. **targetAttribute** - The name of the target attribute to be created in the target table.
  2. **targetAttributeType** - The data type of the target attribute.